senzing-garage/knowledge-base/demonstrations/rest-api-server-on-windows.md

 1. In Windows, launch "Senzing"
     1. Search for "Senzing", choose Apps > Senzing Desktop app
-1. Close "nag" dialogs.
+1. Close introductory dialogs.
     1. Accept End User License Agreement
 1. Add Data source
     1. On initial invocation, "Project has no data loaded.
 Click to load data" is seen.
         1. Click it.
-        1. Otherwise, on left-hand navigation bar, choose "Data"
+        1. Otherwise, on left-hand navigation bar, choose "Data".
-    1. Click on "Add Data Source"
+    1. Click on "Add Data Source".
     1. Open `.csv` file(s) in `%HOMEPATH%\Downloads\` or the cloned `example-senzing-projects` git repository.
     1. For each tile,
         1. Click "Review Mapping" link.